1120 SW 5th Avenue, Room 1000, Portland, OR 97204

 Do you have problems with water seeping into your basement?
 Please let Environmental Services know by taking the online basement moisture survey.
 Survey responses help identify neighborhoods with seepage problems and design stormwater management projects.

-Weekly construction schedule
+Weekly and 90 day anticipated construction schedule maps

 Read about different methods used to repair or replace sewers